rehamessa/-COVID19/README.md

 #### Implementation
   Building an deep learning model to recognise cell images as Infected/Uninfected, Binary classification task.
 As a deep learning model I used convolution neural network as they perform great in fetching important information from images.
   * VGG-19  convolutional neural network that is 19 layers deep.
+  * ResNet-50  convolutional neural network that is 50 layers deep
 #### Inspiration
 >Save humans by detecting and deploying chest x-ray images that contain covid19 or not!